laozi2/test/README.md

             process_by_lua_file 'conf/test.lua';
     }
 ```
+and for the test.lua, see example [Code Exapmle for ngx_tcp_lua_module](#code-exapmle-for-ngx_tcp_lua_module)

 [Back to TOC](#table-of-contents)

 Description
 =========
 Based on nginx-1.4.1, refer to nginx-http-lua(https://github.com/openresty/lua-nginx-module),
-based on principles of simple, efficient and highly extensible, the nginx-tcp module is designed as a customized stream protocol server, more than http, mail server.
+follow the principles of simple, efficient and highly extensible, the nginx-tcp module is designed as a customized stream protocol server, more than http, mail server.
 And the ngx_tcp_lua module is very useful in fast implement your own service.

-1. Patch log.c, ngx_http_log_module, add the command `nlog`,`access_nlog` to send error_log,access_log to log server.
+1. Patch log.c, ngx_http_log_module.c, add the command `nlog`,`access_nlog` to send error_log,access_log to log server with udp.
 2. tcp_module for customized stream protocol on tcp, support ssl. example, tcp/ngx_tcp_demo_module.
 3. tcp_lua module: embeds Lua code, 100% non-blocking on network traffic.
    * just like ngx_tcp_demo_module, ngx_tcp_lua module is a special module on tcp_module.